Logging & Forestry

 Logging has shaped the Jordan River Watershed for more than a century and remains an active land use today.
 Beyond forest harvesting on land, forestry operations have also directly altered the river itself through in-river log sorting and the disposal of wood waste near the river mouth.
 Together, these activities have changed how water, sediment and habitat function across the watershed and estuary.

-Industrial-scale forestry affects the watershed in multiple ways.
+• Industrial-scale forestry affects the watershed in multiple ways.
 Ongoing harvesting and road networks alter forest cover and drainage patterns, increasing erosion and changing how water moves into streams.
-The use of the Jordan River for log sorting and the disposal of wood waste near the estuary disrupted natural flow patterns, sediment movement and habitat structure.
-Once altered, river and estuary systems are slow and difficult to recover.
+At the river mouth, the use of the Jordan River for log sorting, periodic dredging to keep channels deep enough for boats and the disposal of wood waste near the estuary have disrupted natural flow patterns, sediment movement and habitat structure.

 Forests help slow, store and release water throughout the year.
 When forest structure changes, this balance shifts, leading to higher winter flows, lower summer water levels and increased sediment in streams.
 Together, these changes affect the watershed’s resilience and its ability to support life, including salmon.